Why is Delegation So Hard?

 High Cautious individuals are described as perfectionistic, systematic, careful and analytical.
 High C’s often know the facts, figures, and details around activities and tasks and they have a set way of doing something because in their mind that’s the “right” way.
 High C’s may be challenged with delegation because they want things done perfectly by their definition of “right” and they don’t like to give up control to others who may be sloppy or imprecise in their approach to a task.
 High C’s may hold on to tasks at their own expense because they lose sight of the bigger picture, not appreciating that their time may be more effective applied to things not so heavily focused in the weeds.
 High C’s are suspicious of changing things unless they can agree that the new way of doing something is going to achieve better results then their current way of getting something done.
 Delegation can be hard because high C’s fear failure and/or a loss of quality standards.

 If a leader wants to master the art of delegation, they need to start with self-awareness of how power, control, fear and ego interplay with their behavior preferences and behavior patterns.
 Understanding your DISC profile helps a leader become more effective with delegation in the workplace.
-Schedule a complimentary debrief with a DISC certified expert to go over your profile.
+Schedule a free coaching session to find out more about DISC profiles and how they can benefit your company today.